-vice i opu lation partic check if the project considers the severity of needs and vulnerabilities of program pants experiencing any of the following: (Check all that apply and respond to the on in italics) □ Low or no income .
-Briefly describe your service approach to participants with this need/vulnerability Click or tap here to enter text. □ Current or past substance use or misuse .
+14. Please check if the project considers the severity of needs and vulnerabilities of program participants experiencing any of the following: (Check all that apply and respond to the question in italics)

+Low or no income.
+Briefly describe your service approach to participants with this need/vulnerability

+□ Current or past substance use or misuse.
+Briefly describe your service approach to participants with this need/ vulnerability.

+Criminal record-with the exception of restrictions imposed by federal, state, or local law or ordinance.
 Briefly describe your service approach to participants with this need/vulnerability.

+□ Chronic homelessness.
+Briefly describe your service approach to participants with this need/ vulnerability.

+□ History of victimization/abuse, domestic violence, sexual assault, childhood abuse.
+Briefly describe your service approach to participants with this need/ vulnerability.
+Click or tap here to enter text.
+Mental Illness.
+Briefly describe your service approach to participants with this need/ vulnerability

-Click or tap here to enter text. □Criminal record-with the exception of restrictions imposed by federal, state, or local law or ordinance.
+Chronic Health Conditions and/or Physical Disabilities.
+Briefly describe your service approach to participants with this need/ vulnerability.
+Click or tap here to enter text.

+Developmental Disabilities.
 Briefly describe your service approach to participants with this need/vulnerability.

-Click or tap here to enter text. □ Chronic homelessness.
+□ Unaccompanied Youth under age 18.
+Briefly describe your service approach to participants with this need/ vulnerability.

+□ Unaccompanied transition aged youth (TAY) age 18-24 years.
 Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. ☐ History of victimization/abuse, domestic violence, sexual assault, childhood abuse.
-Briefly describe your service approach to participants with this need/vulnerability.
 Click or tap here to enter text.

-☐ Mental Illness.
-Briefly describe your service approach to participants with this need/ vulnerability Click or tap here to enter text. □Chronic Health Conditions and/or Physical Disabilities.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. □ Developmental Disabilities.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. □ Unaccompanied Youth under age 18.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. □ Unaccompanied transition aged youth (TAY) age 18-24 years.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. homeless population/subpopulation? □ Yes □ No a.
-If yes, please specify: Click or tap here to enter text.
-16. Does your agency have materials in languages other than English and/or staff with bilingual capability? \square Yes \square No a.
+- 15. Is this project the only project of its kind in the CoC's geographic area serving a special homeless population/subpopulation? □ Yes □ No - a.
+If yes, please specify: Click or tap here to enter text. - 16.
+Does your agency have materials in languages other than English and/or staff with bilingual capability? □ Yes □ No - a.
 If yes, detail any staff with bilingual capability and materials that are available in other languages.
-Click or tap here to enter text.
-17. Do you have a reasonable accommodations policy and form for clients to fill out? \square Yes \square No a.
+Click or tap here to enter text. - 17.
+Do you have a reasonable accommodations policy and form for clients to fill out? □ Yes □ No - a.
 If yes, describe your policy and how participants are informed of the policy.
 Click or tap here to enter text.

-PERMANENT SUPPORTIVE HOUSING PROJECTS ONLY 18.
-Moving On strategy.
+PERMANENT SUPPORTIVE HOUSING PROJECTS ONLY

+- 18. Moving On strategy.
 Describe how the project identifies and engages participants who no longer require intensive services who are able and willing to move out of the PSH program with a rental subsidy-to other housing assistance programs (including, but not limited to, Housing Choice Vouchers and Public Housing).
-Click or tap here to enter text

-- Housing Choice Vouchers and Public Housing).
 Click or tap here to enter text. - 19.
 Unit Turnkey.
 What is the average number of days it takes for the project to turnover a PSH unit and move in a new client?
 Click or tap here to enter text. - a.
 Describe how the project quickly turns PSH units over in preparation for new clients.
 Click or tap here to enter text.